 In order to obtain a legally valid elected adult representative, you must visit one of the following persons:

-The chosen adult representative can only be appointed in writing by one of the above-mentioned persons and must be entered by this person in the Austrian Central Register of Representatives, ÖZVV for short.
+The chosen adult representative must be officially appointed in writing by one of the above-mentioned professionals and entered into the Austrian Central Register of Representatives (ÖZVV) by that person.

 When does the elected adult representative become effective?

-The elected adult representative becomes effective as soon as you have the elected person or persons entered in the Austrian Central Register of Representatives, ÖZVV for short.
-One or more registered representatives can then make decisions for you in the specified matters.
+The appointment of the elected adult representative becomes effective as soon as you have the elected person or persons entered in the Austrian Central Register of Representatives, ÖZVV for short.
+One or more registered representatives can then make decisions on your behalf in the specified matters.

-The chosen adult representation is valid indefinitely, but can be terminated or revoked at any time by making an entry in the ÖZVV.
+The elected adult representation is valid indefinitely, but can be terminated or revoked at any time by making an entry in the ÖZVV.

 For more detailed information, please contact one of the persons named above.